drschwabe/express-user-session/README.md

 ## Express User Session

-Simple session technique; wrapper/convenience library around [express-session] and defaulting to [memorystore] for the purpose of quickly getting a `.user` object on `req.session`
+Simple session technique; wrapper/convenience library around [express-session] and defaulting to [memorystore] for the purpose of a basic 'user' session

 ### install/usage/API